When to Apply

 Requirements for All Applicants

 - If you have ever held an Indiana license, request a digitally certified verification at http://www.in.gov/pla/verify.htm.
 The site will download a verification in pdf format to your computer.
-Print the pdf document and send it in your packet.
-Contrary to the instruction on Indiana’s site, please do not email the pdf document to the Board office unless the Board office asks you to do so.
+Upload the document to DELPROS.
+Contrary to the instruction on Indiana’s site, please do not email the pdf document.

 - You may wish to obtain an AMA Profile or AOA Profile in order to make sure that you request verifications of all licenses that you have ever held.